Degrees and Certifications:

 Introduction -- New Beginnings

 Meet Ms. Maddison Schaefer.
-She is new in town in every sense of the word: new to Colorado, new to High Plains, and a fresh-outta-the-package, mint condition graduate ready to start chapter one of her career teaching 7th/8th grade ELA.
-She is thrilled to be taking these first steps at High Plains and is eager to grow as an educator and learn something new everyday alongside students and staff.
+She is starting chapter two of her career teaching 7th/8th grade ELA.
+She is thrilled to be at High Plains for another year and is eager to grow as an educator and learn something new everyday alongside students and staff.

 Backstory -- Oceans Behind and Mountains Ahead